Electronic-Mango/reddit-fastapi-api/README.md

 Actual count of articles to pick from can be lowered due to additional filtering, as before.

 Still, the higher the load count the lower the odds of selecting the same random article on subsequent API calls.

+## Disclaimer

+This bot is in no way affiliated, associated, authorized, endorsed by, or in any way officially connected with Reddit.
+This is an independent and unofficial project.
+Use at your own risk.